You're Not Out of Shape. You're Under-Slept.

 What does sleep actually do for testosterone?

-Sleep is not passive.
-It is biological production.
+Sleep is not downtime.
+It is when your recovery system clocks in.

-The majority of your daily testosterone is produced during deep, slow-wave sleep.
-Cut the sleep window short and that production window closes early.
+The majority of your daily testosterone is produced while you sleep.
+Cut the night short and the production line shuts down early.
 Every night.

 How much does bad sleep actually drop testosterone?